Key takeaways

 For instance, depending on the state, a guest can legally claim residency in a unit after staying there for a certain period of time.
 Meanwhile, guests are not contractually obligated to pay rent or uphold other agreements because they have not signed a lease like a tenant.

-For this reason, it’s vital you include a tenant guest policy in your lease agreement or alongside it in a separate document.
+For this reason, you must include a tenant guest policy in your lease agreement or alongside it in a separate document.
 Ensure your residents sign the written policy for a concrete record to refer to in the event of violations.

 Overall, thoroughly vetting residents for rental verification reduces the chances of tenants and their guests taking advantage of your property.